rindeal-js/git-remote-refs-cmp/README.md

 - 🔍 Fetch and compare Git references from remote repositories asynchronously.
 - 📊 Identify differences in reference counts, names, and hashes, with detailed messages when encountering differences.
-- ⚠️ Robust input validation.
+- ⚠️ Robust input validation and safe command execution.
 - No runtime dependencies

 ## 📦 Installation